Dojo Darelir, the School of Xenograg the Sorcerer

 Other sources indicate that Tolui, rather than Ögödei, was the general involved in this episode.
 Tolui had retreated after encountering a much larger Jin force, and after the Jin had attacked his rearguard he summoned a Turkic rainmaker to perform his magic.
 Rashid al-Din recorded that ‘this is a kind of sorcery carried out with various stones, the property of which is that when they are taken out, placed in water, and washed, cold, snow, rain and blizzards at once appear even though it’s the middle of summer.’
 The rain continued for three days, changing on the final day to snow accompanied by an icy wind.
 The Jin troops were exposed to this severe weather while the Mongols found shelter.
 After four days of snow, the Mongols attacked and destroyed the bewildered and weakened Jin troops.

-Timothy May, The Mongol Art of War, pp. 81-82
+The Mongol Art of War, pp. 81-82

 This is the first explicit reference I have found of the use of magic in warfare.